-(Addresses SLO 1, 3 & 5): An exam comprised of a series of short and/or long answer questions will be made available online in the Finals week.
-It will go online the morning of Weds 03/07 at 8am and will be due by Weds 03/08 at 8am.
+(Addresses SLO 1, 3 & 5): An exam comprised of a series of short answer, and true/false questions will be made available online in the Finals week.
+It will go online the morning of Weds 05/08 at 8am and will be due by THUR 05/09 at 8am.
 Therefore, you will have 24 hours to complete the exam.
 You will complete the exam on a Word document that you can close and revisit as many times as you want before uploading it by the due date and time.
-The Final Exam is
+The Final Exam is worth 100 points, or 30% of your final grade.
+NO LATE EXAMS WILL BE ACCEPTED.